yonatan-perel/lake-dweller.nvim/README.md

 # lake-dweller.nvim

-A minimal, soft dark colorscheme for Neovim with muted tones and subtle contrast.
+<p align="center">A minimal dark colorscheme that you can actually read at a glance.</p>

 ![lake-dweller](assets/screenshot.png)
 ![lake-dweller](assets/screenshot-2.png)